What to know about dizziness

 - When sitting or standing, move slowly to avoid falls

-- Ensure medication is taken correctly, and speak to your pharmacist, nurse or doctor about side effects
+- Ensure medication is taken correctly, and speak to a pharmacist, nurse or doctor about side effects

 - Stay active and exercise daily

 - Instead of eating a few large meals, eat several small meals during the day

 - Avoid very hot places (e.g., hot tubs, hot showers or baths)